GetPageSpeed/nginx-extras-docs/docs/lua/session.md

 To use this Lua library with NGINX, ensure that [nginx-module-lua](../modules/lua.md) is installed.

-This document describes lua-resty-session [v4.0.5](https://github.com/bungle/lua-resty-session/releases/tag/v4.0.5){target=_blank} released on Aug 16 2023.
+This document describes lua-resty-session [v4.1.1](https://github.com/bungle/lua-resty-session/releases/tag/v4.1.1){target=_blank} released on Apr 16 2025.

 <hr />